What is a peanut allergy?

-There are 11 peanut allergens (Ara h 1 to Ara h 11) which are seed storage proteins; these are biological reserves that enable the seed to grow into a plant.
+There are 11 peanut allergens (Ara h 1 to Ara h 11); these allergens are seed storage proteins and biological reserves that enable the peanut seed to grow into a plant.

 There is a greater risk of peanut allergy in children who have:

-Having a peanut allergy does not increase the risk of allergy to another legume (eg, peas, beans, lentils, soybeans) with the exception of lupin.
-Yet, one-third of those with a peanut allergy will have a concurrent reaction to a tree nut (eg, walnut, almond, brazil nut, coconut) .
+Having a peanut allergy results in a low risk of allergy to another legume (eg, peas, beans, lentils, and soybeans) with the exception of lupin.
+However, one-third of those with a peanut allergy will have a concurrent reaction to a tree nut (eg, walnut, almond, brazil nut, and coconut) .

 Peanut allergy is more prevalent in the Western world than in China, possibly due to the greater consumption of roasted peanuts rather than raw peanuts .

-The Learning Early About Peanut Allergy (LEAP) study found that high-risk infants with eczema or egg allergy were less likely to develop a peanut allergy if they had early and sustained consumption of peanuts .
+The Learning Early About Peanut Allergy (LEAP) study found that infants at risk of a peanut allergy who have eczema or an egg allergy were less likely to develop a peanut allergy if they had early and sustained consumption of peanuts .